-Matt Jungclaus is a Manager with RMI’s buildings practice.
-He works on the Pathways to Zero Initiative, which focuses on driving the adoption of superefficient and net-zero energy buildings.
-Matt proves the technical and business case for net-zero energy at the district scale through client-driven work for district-level building developments and through involvement in programs such as the Department of Energy’s Zero Energy District Accelerator.
-Matt recently led a market and policy analysis for major cities considering a policy that would require building energy upgrades at the point of sale, which could result in substantial building energy use reductions, job growth, and other key benefits.
-Matt’s past work at RMI includes developing a net-zero energy strategy for the McDonald’s Corporation and delivering integrative design workshops for federal and private sector clients.
+Matt Jungclaus is a former Manager with RMI’s buildings practice.
+He worked on the Pathways to Zero Initiative, which focuses on driving the adoption of superefficient and net-zero energy buildings.
+Matt proved the technical and business case for net-zero energy at the district scale through client-driven work for district-level building developments and through involvement in programs such as the Department of Energy’s Zero Energy District Accelerator.
+Matt led a market and policy analysis for major cities considering a policy that would require building energy upgrades at the point of sale, which could result in substantial building energy use reductions, job growth, and other key benefits.
+Matt’s work at RMI included developing a net-zero energy strategy for the McDonald’s Corporation and delivering integrative design workshops for federal and private sector clients.

 Background